NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/upgradeable-proxies.md

 In addition to updating the version string, this contract also adds a `name` state variable and a `setName` function that allows us to set the value of `name`.
 We'll use this function later when we upgrade our proxy.

 Finally, we'll create a file called `Proxies.sol` to import our proxy contracts.
-This file will look a little different than the others:
+This file will look a little different from the others:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED